 What is Automation?

-Automation is the creation and application of technologies to improve or optimize processes.
+Automation is the creation and application of technologies to improve or optimise processes.
 Automation began life on the factory floor, as automotive companies aimed to improve manufacturing techniques, but has since evolved to influence multiple aspects of how we live and work.

 What are the potential benefits of investing in Automation?